What is a standard operating procedure (SOP)?

-- helps one stick to a defined schedule;
+- Helping one stick to a defined schedule

-- certifies that the procedure will not negatively impact the environment;
+- Certifying that the procedure will not negatively impact the environment

 SOPs are still needed even when other published methods are available.
 The SOP should describe the procedure in more detail than the published content, as well as explain any differences between the SOP and the published method.

 The SOP will fail if employees do not follow it.
 Management, specifically the direct supervisor, should monitor use of the standard operating procedure to ensure it is being properly employed and maintained.

 Two major benefits of using a standard operating procedure include consistency and a decrease in the amount of errors made.
 An SOP can also help an organization evaluate employee performance, save time and money and create a safer work environment.

 In addition, SOPs can improve communication throughout an organization.
 If a task changes, the SOP is updated and redistributed to anyone who uses it, helping the organization efficiently communicate the change to anyone affected.
 SOPs also reduce the chance of miscommunication since the detailed steps leave little room for debate or questioning.

 One example of how an SOP might be used can be found in a manufacturing environment.
 SOPs are used to record in detail the production line procedures used to train employees and make products.